Food Combining Theory: Fact, or Fiction?

 With the average American getting 1 to 2 servings of vegetables and fruits daily, rather than 20 servings our ancestors ate several generations ago—and most Americans eating no legumes in any given week—our main focus should be simply on getting more of these excellent, nourishing foods.

-If you notice that when you eat two food groups together, that you have reactions—of course it would be wise to stop combining those foods.
+If you notice that when you eat two food groups together, you have reactions—of course, it would be wise to stop combining those foods.

-However, we shouldn’t confuse symptom with root cause.
+However, we shouldn’t confuse symptoms with the root cause.
 If combining plant foods causes gastric upset, headaches, brain fog, rashes, or other symptoms common to food allergies, the food isn’t the problem—the gut is.

-1. If you’ve been on antibiotics (ever), learning to make and eat fermented foods, several different types, is one of the most important things you can do to rehabilitate a damaged microbiome.
-(This must be combined with a high-fiber diet, so that living probiotic organisms in your cultured foods have something to attach to and build on, in the gut.)
+If you’ve been on antibiotics (ever), learning to make and eat fermented foods, several different types, is one of the most important things you can do to rehabilitate a damaged microbiome.
+(This must be combined with a high-fiber diet, so living probiotic organisms in your cultured foods have something to attach to and build on in the gut.)

-Fermented foods are a lost art, in the industrialized world where, several generations ago, we began canning and preserving everything with various means.
+Fermented foods are a lost art in the industrialized world where several generations ago, we began canning and preserving everything through various means.

-In video form, I teach you more about rehabbing your gut with live, cultured foods, here.
+In this video, I’ll teach you more about rehabbing your gut with live, cultured foods.

-3. Eliminate all chemical substances, including pharmaceutical medications, that you can.
+Eliminate all chemical substances, including pharmaceutical medications, that you can.
 (Do not discontinue prescription drugs without the guidance of your doctor.)
-Doctors feeding human beings chemicals, as a remedy for illness, is new in the past 120 years.
+Doctors feeding human beings chemicals, as a remedy for illness, are new in the past 120 years.